biparnakroy/certiClone/README.md

 ## To Do
 - Adding a React Front End
-- NLP Analysis instead of simple image processing to support more certificate templates
+- NLP Analysis instead of sample image processing to support more certificate templates

 PS: I know that you can do this stuff using google slides, but with this you can desing the certificates using Photoshop, tbh i did this just as a practise projects, and yes it is one of the wiered 3 am ideas that got executed 🤣🤣 Cheers!!